iammelvink/Corona-Properties-CRUD-Using-Database/README.md

-# Corona-Properties-CRUD: Using Java
+# Corona-Properties-CRUD-Using-Database

-## Repository for my Corona-Properties-CRUD project
+## Repository for my Corona-Properties-CRUD-Using-Database project

 Find out how to build a CRUD system.
-Authors Melvin Kisten and Obakeng Phikiso tackle CRUD functions and connect the system to a database.
+Authors Melvin Kisten and Obakeng Phikiso tackle CRUD functions and connect the system to a database, in Java.

 ## Instructions